GENI-NSF/geni-tools/README-omni.txt

 == Omnispecs ==

-Omnispecs are deprecated.
-Use native Aggregate RSpecs.
+'''Omnispecs are now deprecated.
+Use native Aggregate RSpecs.'''

-Each resource in an omnispec is referred to as an OmniResource.
-Each OmniResource has a name, a description, a type, booleans indicating whether the resource is allocated and whether the request wants to allocate it, and then dictionaries for options and misc fields.
+Each resource in an omnispec is referred to as an Omni Resource.
+Each Omni Resource has a name, a description, a type, booleans indicating whether the resource is allocated and whether the request wants to allocate it, and then dictionaries for options and misc fields.

 == Omni as a Library ==

-The omni.py file can be imported as a library, allowing other user tools to front for Omni.
-To do so, import omni and use the omni.call function. e.g.:
+The omni.py file can be imported as a library, enabling programmatic access to Omni functions.
+To use omni as a library, import omni and use the omni.call function.

+For example:
   User does:
 {{{
     myscript.py -f my_sfa --myScriptPrivateOption doNativeList <slicename>